 Open boarded gates

-Gaps between the boards allow wind to pass between them but also allow passers-by to see through the gate.
+Gaps between the boards allow wind to pass between them.
+This helps them operate where strong winds would slow or even stop close boarded gates.
+The downside is that the gaps between the gate boards allow passers-by to see through the gate.

 What Types Of Wood Are Used To Make Wooden Gates?

 Gates made from hardwood are usually longer lasting than softwood gates.
 A hardwood gate usually needs less maintenance to stay looking good for longer.

 Also, hardwoods can look a little different from softwood gates which usually have less knots in the grain.
 Many people prefer the appearance of just the flowing grain of a wood rather than lots of knots.

 Some examples of hardwoods used to manufacture gates includes the following:

 This is strong but it needs to be pressure treated to make it resistant to attack from insects and fungi.

 Iroko is a long-lasting wood with a great lifespan and attractive grain patterns and colours.